-By increasing the distance between the outside of the dead cat and the microphone capsule helps to reduce the wind noise further.
-This explains why the mic fuzzy thing (windshield) you see on movie sets are typically four or five inches from side to side.
+Increasing the distance between the outside of the dead cat and the microphone capsule helps to reduce the wind noise further.
+This explains why the mic fuzzy thing (windshield) you see on movie sets is typically four or five inches from side to side.

 Dead cats are available for most types of microphones, from lavalier (lapel) mics right up to large shotgun mics.

 In the image below, you can see some of the wind protection I have in my audio kit bag.

 However, dead cats, or those mic fuzzy things, aren’t the only windshields available.
 I mentioned open cell foam can be used to move the fur of a dead cat away from the microphone.
 It can also be used on its own in a type known as a microphone foam windshield.

 Foam windscreens slip onto a microphone and provide some protection against very light wind noise, and pops or plosives in speech.

 Cheap foam microphone windshields are often made from thin and single-type acoustic foam.
 They provide only a little protection against wind noise.
 In my opinion, they mostly protect the microphone from spittle.